xarly06/cu65-guide/README.md

 - 2u stab for Enter key.
 - About 68 Switch keys.
 - USB C cable.
+- A star screwdriver
+- A 2.5mm hex key
 - (Optional) Some lube for switch keys and stabs like Krytox 205G0 or Trybosys 3204

 ### ANSI